Kat Graham is an Interscope music artist as well as actress. She currently stars as Bonnie Bennett, in The CW’s series “The Vampire Diaries.”

-A diligent student of the arts, Kat began to further her natural acting talents with vocal training, piano lessons and dance classes.
-The effort soon paid off.
-At the age of 15 she was chosen by renowned choreographer Fatima to perform at the BET Awards as a background dancer for Bow-Wow.
-That experience led to other stints as a background dancer for Missy Elliott, Pharell and choreographers Hi Hat and Michael Rooney.
+Kat furthered her natural acting talents with vocal training, piano lessons and dance classes.
+At 15, she was chosen by renowned choreographer Fatima to perform at the BET Awards as a background dancer for Bow-Wow, leading to stints as a dancer for Missy Elliott and Pharrell, and went on to work with choreographers Hi Hat and Michael Rooney.